ros-industrial/industrial_training/gh_pages/_source/session5/Building-a-Perception-Pipeline.rst

        * Fill Code: VOXEL GRID
        * ========================================*/

-   Copy and paste the following beneath that banner.
+   Copy and paste the following code beneath that banner.

    .. code-block:: c++